mrdbourke/tensorflow-deep-learning/README.md

 the repo may look rough at the moment.. but give her a month or so (maybe a little longer, because a month is Christmas) and she'll be a work of art! - Daniel Bourke, 26 Nov 2020

-# Status (2 Dec 2020):
+# Status (3 Dec 2020):

-* Currently polishing/preparing slides for notebook 02, once 00, 01, 02 are done, I'll record videos for them
+* Currently: setting up recording studio for video recording
 * Created GitHub Project Page!
 See a cool Kanban setup here: https://github.com/mrdbourke/tensorflow-deep-learning/projects/1
-* Finished slides for notebooks: 00, 01
+* Finished slides for notebooks: 00, 01, 02
-* Polished (prepared them for external use) notebooks: 00, 01
+* Polished (prepared them for external use) notebooks: 00, 01, 02
 * Finished 09/10 of code notebooks (time series still to come)

 ## Next/TODO: